ZhongQiyu/blink-detector/README.md

     - I will share the ai_introduction.py with you as a tutorial of the REAL machine learning in GitHub.
     - The models we have used so far are all pre-trained, and this one would involve spaces of searching, etc.

+## Issues:
+- ai_engine.py: what was this for?
+- Is there a way to find the connections between the hierarchy?

 ## Curriculum

 ### Module 1: AI Introduction